 The practical checklist for any of the three islands: arrive early on summer weekends, have your parking payment method ready (most beach lots are app- or card-pay), read the town ordinance page for your island the day before your visit, and book your Freeman Park permit in advance if you plan to drive onto the beach at Carolina Beach.

 The three-island question does not have one right answer.
 It has three good ones, each fitted to a different trip style.
-Once you match your group’s priorities to the right island, the specific planning details fall into place more cleanly than they would if you approached all three as interchangeable.
 Start with the island, then build the day around it.

 FAQs